 Princess Azula was born to Prince Ozai and Princess Ursa about two years after her brother, Prince Zuko.
-She is named for her grandfather, Ozai's father, Fire Lord Azulon.
-Azula grew up in the riches, splendor and privileges of being royalty in the Fire Nation.
-Her sharp wits and the fact that she is a Firebending prodigy gained great attention and acclaim, and quickly made her Ozai's favorite child.
+She is named after her grandfather, Ozai's father, Fire Lord Azulon.
+Azula grew up in the riches, splendor, and privileges of being royalty in the Fire Nation.
+Her sharp wits and the fact that she is a Firebending prodigy gained great attention and acclaim and quickly made her Ozai's favorite child.
 Her father began raising her as his true heir early on, taking her into his confidence and grooming her in politics, while mostly ignoring Zuko.
 She attended the Royal Fire Academy for Girls, where she befriended Mai and Ty Lee.

 Even when she was only nine years old, Azula displayed her natural talents, along with her tendency for malice and perfection.
 When Ty Lee succeeded in performing a cartwheel after Azula had fallen over attempting to do her own, Azula responded by shoving her friend to the ground and laughing gleefully.
 When she saw ten-year-old Mai attempting to hide her crush on her brother Zuko, Azula used her acting and cunning to convince her mother to make Zuko play with them.
 She then placed an apple on Mai's head and set it on fire, forcing Zuko to tackle her into a fountain.

 A true megalomaniac, Azula desired power from a young age, suggesting that her father would make a better Fire Lord than the heir apparent, her Uncle Iroh.
 She is shown destroying a doll that Iroh had sent her as a gift from the Earth Kingdom.
-Not long after this, her cousin Lu Ten was killed, causing Iroh to abandoning his legendary 600 day siege at Ba Sing Se, which in turn prompted Azula to dub him "a quitter and a loser".
+Not long after this, her cousin Lu Ten was killed, causing Iroh to abandoning his legendary 600-day siege at Ba Sing Se, which in turn prompted Azula to dub him "a quitter and a loser".

 Shortly after receiving this news, Azula and the rest of her family went before Fire Lord Azulon, and she put on a spectacular display of her Firebending prowess.
 She then smugly watched Zuko try the same performance and fail.
 When Azulon sent everyone but Ozai out of the room, Azula took her brother and hid behind the curtains.
 From there, she watched her father request that he be made Fire Lord instead of Iroh.
 When Zuko fled in fear from the Fire Lord's anger, Azula stayed to watch with amusement.
 Azula then supposedly heard her grandfather sentence her brother to death--a fact that she wasted no time in gleefully reporting to the brother in question.
 She taunted him until her mother angrily pulled her away for a talk.
 What happens after this is unknown, but Azula was next seen playing with a knife that Zuko had received from Iroh, and coolly announcing that their grandfather had passed away and their mother had vanished.
 Soon after, she was watching her father's coronation with glee.
 No love developed between her and Zuko throughout the next few years, as Ozai apparently began to favor her more and more over her brother during this period.

 Azula, alongside Iroh and Zhao, watched Zuko's Agni Kai with Ozai.
 When her father burns her brother's face, she is seen smiling in triumph.
 When Zuko was banished from the Fire Nation, Azula officially became Ozai's heir.
-For the next three years, she would continue her relentless training in Firebending, strategy and combat, until she refined herself enough to serve her father.
+For the next three years, she would continue her relentless training in Firebending, strategy, and combat, until she refined herself enough to serve her father.
 By this time her firebending advances to the level where her fire turns blue thus increasing her overall bending power and intensity.

 Book 1: Water